sabithassan/violence-detection-models/README.md

 example Usage:
 **python3 violence-detection-train.py  input/tweet-train.tsv 2**

-This will create the corresponding SVM and MNB models and corresponding vectorizers in the directory **/models**
+This will create the corresponding SVM and MNB models and corresponding vectorizers for word bigram in the directory **/models**

 ### Evaluating